fig-x/fig-x.github.io/README.md

 - [ ] maybe add awards in the `Publication` page
 - [ ] test on a larger screen
 - [ ] People page - sorting should distinguish postdoc, phd, master, and undergrad
+- [ ] `artifact` page, if the bubbles don't have the same height, it's a little urgly.

 ## Notes